Caramelised Onion and Cheese Tart Puff Pastry – I absolutely love puff pastry – mainly because you can pop it out of the freeze anytime.

 Many times I’ve scoured the fridge for random bits and pieces of ingredients, piled them on top of quickly rolled out puff pastry and baked it to perfection.
 The dough itself is a blank canvas, the ingredients your paint and you the artist.

 This time for my watercolors I chose caramelized onions, brie, gorgonzola and basil.
 Creaminess from the brie, the bold bite from the gorgonzola and the slightly sweet onions paired perfectly with the flaky crust and fresh basil.
-This delicious balsamic cheese puff pastry tart is simply perfect as an appetizer or even for your main.
+This delicious caramelised onion and cheese tart is simply perfect as an appetizer or even for your main.

 What’s your favorite puff pastry combination?